Skip to main content

 Sustaining the Learning

-What truly sets the Early Engineers Express apart is our commitment to sustained learning.
-The workshop is not an isolated event; it is a catalyst for continued learning, as we provide unique, quality resources to use in classrooms following the workshop.
-This ready-to-use bank of resources significantly reduces teacher planning time and workload burden, guaranteeing continued cross-curricular success.
+The Early Engineers Express is built around sustained learning.
+The workshop is not an isolated event; it is a catalyst for continued learning, as we provide quality resources to use in classrooms following the workshop.
+This bank of resources reduces teacher planning time and workload, and supports continued cross-curricular work.

 The extensive follow-on activities have been designed by Hyett Education educators to provide a lasting impact.
-We provide a comprehensive, high-quality resource pack, which is pre-planned and comes complete with explicit links to all 7 EYFS Areas of Learning and Development and the Key Stage 1 National Curriculum.
-Resources and follow-on activities include story retelling with puppets, role-play ideas, shape work, comparing distances and challenges involving designing and making different structures, seamlessly integrating learning in the classroom long after our instructors leave.
+The resource pack is pre-planned and comes with explicit links to all 7 EYFS Areas of Learning and Development and the Key Stage 1 National Curriculum.
+Resources and follow-on activities include story retelling with puppets, role-play ideas, shape work, comparing distances and challenges involving designing and making different structures, so learning continues in the classroom long after the workshop.

 A Unique Learning Experience

-You can be confident in the quality and educational value of this experience, as this workshop has been developed by qualified teachers who understand how children in the Early Years Foundation Stage and Key Stage 1 learn best.
-This workshop is sure to be a memorable learning experience for children, with follow-on activities guaranteed to leave a lasting-impact on each learner.
+This workshop was developed by qualified teachers who understand how children in the Early Years Foundation Stage and Key Stage 1 learn best.

 Frequently Asked Questions